WeatherTropical Weather

 Posted

-The National Hurricane Center has initiated advisories on Tropical Storm Lorenzo, which formed early Monday morning in the central Atlantic.
+Tropical Storm Lorenzo formed early Monday morning in the central Atlantic.

-Lorenzo developed from an area of low pressure the NHC had been tracking over the weekend.
+Lorenzo developed from an area of low pressure that the National Hurricane Center had been tracking over the weekend.
 Overnight, the system became better organized with a large burst of thunderstorms near its center, prompting forecasters to classify it as a tropical storm.

 TRACKING THE TROPICS: Hurricane Center | Hurricane Guide